Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Introduction

-We propose a new methodology for weakly supervised segmentation in 2-dimensional (2D) MR images that only requires binary image-level labels that indicate the presence of glioma, the most common brain tumor in adults, to generate effective segmentations for the glioma.
+We propose a new methodology for weakly supervised segmentation on 2-dimensional (2D) MR images that only requires binary image-level labels which indicate the presence of glioma to generate effective glioma segmentations.
 To do so, we use the image-level labels to generate two priors of information.
-The first are localization seeds acquired from a binary classifier that indicate which regions are likely to contain a tumor and which regions are least likely to contain a tumor.
-The second is from non-cancerous variations of cancerous MR images that we generate using a new and improved weakly supervised approach incorporating GANs.
-We also propose a means of improving the segmentation model using the aforementioned binary classifier, given that the classifier has a sufficient understanding of the glioma.
+The first is localization seeds acquired from a binary classifier that indicate which regions are likely to contain a tumor and which regions are least likely to contain a tumor.
+The second is from non-cancerous variants of cancerous MR images that we generate using GANs.
+These priors used in conjunction are more effective than using either prior independently for generating segmentations.
+We choose to explore 2D segmentation because many institutional datasets lack the size required to train GANs or weakly supervised segmentation models.
+Converting 3D patient volumes to 2D slices artificially increases dataset size at the cost of 3D context.

-Furthermore, we introduce a weakly supervised measure calculated using the non-cancerous MR image variants that can be used to filter a small subset of poor segmentations, resulting in a large subset of high quality segmentations.
-Providing high quality segmentations in a weakly supervised manner for a majority of the available datasets significantly reduces the workload for radiologist.
-In addition, this filtering enables the large subset of kept segmentations to be used for semi-supervised segmentation tasks, which only require a subset of the dataset to have ground truth annotations.
-Figure \ref{fig:holistic_diagram} visualizes these steps and how the outputs from each step are used in the overall methodology.
+The non-cancerous variants can also be used to evaluate the generated weakly supervised segmentations, identifying the most effective segmentations from each patient volume.
+Radiomic features from these segmentations can then be used to train models for downstream glioma clinical classification tasks.
+This enables the 2D segmentations to be applied to 3D clinical classification.

+The main contributions of the work are summarized as follows: \begin{itemize} \item We present a method for generating effective 2D weakly supervised segmentations of brain tumors on MR images by using non-cancerous variants of cancerous MR brain images generated from GANs. \item We propose a metric for estimating the quality of weakly supervised segmentations in a weakly supervised manner using the generated non-cancerous variants. \item We demonstrate that using weakly supervised segmentations generated using our method with the proposed metric enables effective 3D brain tumor classification. \end{itemize}